eic/epic-analysis/deps/README.md

 ======

-These dependencies (subdirectories) may have a different license than `sidis-eic` itself.
-The license and copyright used by `sidis-eic` does not apply to these subdirectories.
+These dependencies (subdirectories) may have a different license than `epic-analysis` itself.
+The license and copyright used by `epic-analysis` does not apply to these subdirectories.
 Since they are git subrepos, they have been copied as is from their original source.
 Changes to any code in these dependencies must be accepted in the corresponding public Git repositories